sst/guide/_examples/how-to-add-jwt-authorization-with-auth0-to-a-serverless-api.md

 ---
 layout: example
-title: How to add JWT authorization to a serverless API using Auth0
+title: How to add JWT authorization with Auth0 to a serverless API
-date: 2021-02-26 00:00:00
+date: 2021-03-02 00:00:00
 lang: en
-description: In this example we will look at how to add JWT authorization to a serverless API with Auth0 using Serverless Stack Toolkit (SST).
+description: In this example we will look at how to add JWT authorization with Auth0 to a serverless API using Serverless Stack (SST).
 We'll be using the sst.Api and sst.Auth to create an authenticated API.
 repo: api-auth-jwt-auth0
-ref: how-to-add-jwt-authorization-to-a-serverless-api-using-auth0
+ref: how-to-add-jwt-authorization-with-auth0-to-a-serverless-api
-comments_id:
+comments_id: how-to-add-jwt-authorization-with-auth0-to-a-serverless-api/2337
 ---

-In this example we will look at how to add JWT authorization to a serverless API with [Auth0](https://auth0.com) using [Serverless Stack Toolkit (SST)]({{ site.sst_github_repo }}).
+In this example we will look at how to add JWT authorization with [Auth0](https://auth0.com) to a serverless API using [Serverless Stack (SST)]({{ site.sst_github_repo }}).

 ## Requirements